neohubasia/khoway-frontend/README.md

+# Khoway Chatroom

+This MERN stack project is a chat application, which a user can create multi room and can discuss any other public room.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts